 At the beginning of each radiation therapy session, the patient is carefully positioned guided by the marks on the skin defining the treatment area.
 Devices may be used to help the patient maintain the proper position.
 Images are then taken using imaging equipment that is built into the radiation delivery machine or mounted in the treatment room.

-The physician then reviews the images and compares them to the images taken during simulation.
+The physicians or a radiation therapist then review the images and compare them to the images taken during simulation.
 The patient may be repositioned and additional imaging may be performed.
 After any necessary adjustments are made to the treatment plan and patient positioning, radiation therapy is then delivered.

-The image-guidance process may add up to five minutes to each radiation therapy session.
+The image-guidance process is expected to add additional time to each radiation therapy session.

 What will I feel during and after this procedure?